IBM/MAX-Object-Detector/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

 Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get predicted labels for the image from the API.
+The coordinates of the bounding box are returned in the `detection_box` field, and contain the array of normalized coordinates (ranging from 0 to 1) in the form `[ymin, xmin, ymax, xmax]`.

 ![Swagger Doc Screenshot](docs/swagger-screenshot.png)